molgenis/molgenis/docs/user_documentation/guide-admin.md

 **
 Once you have a server running and data loaded, you are probably eager to share your data with the world.
 However, you might want to only show your data to a select few.
-In the following paragraphs we explain on how to define groups and permissions.
+In the following paragraphs we explain how to define groups and permissions.
 **

 # Mail settings